pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 ![image](https://user-images.githubusercontent.com/92078754/217732720-96b77cd2-d434-4f1c-a231-0f1a0d4019a0.png)

-**Note:** Use the public key task2-key.pub inside the Terraform file to provision/start the instance and private key task2-key to connect to the instance.
+**NOTE:** Use the public key task2-key.pub inside the Terraform file to provision/start the instance and private key task2-key to connect to the instance.

 ## Deploy EC2 instance via Terraform